JoseEspinosa/BovReg-Reproducibility/README.md

 ## <a name="workflow_managers"></a> 4.
 Workflow managers: An integral solution

-Workflow managers automatize many of the  discussed above
+Workflow managers automatize many of the above discussed points.
+We show how to deploy our demo pipeline using nextflow.

 TODO: parameters for software --> jupyter notebook or nextflow